 Experience Some of Southwest Montana's Best Trout Streams

-The Stonefly Lodge (new as of 2017) and the Stonefly Inn – an operation that calls itself “Montana’s Last Best Fly Fishing Lodge” – is located in the heart of Montana’s “Blue Ribbon” trout country.
+The Stonefly Lodge and the Stonefly Inn – an operation that calls itself “Montana’s Last Best Fly Fishing Lodge” – is located in the heart of Montana’s “Blue Ribbon” trout country.
 Based out of Twin Bridges, the Stonefly Lodge & Inn giving angling guests opportunities to fish famous Southwest Montana rivers such as the Big Hole, Beaverhead, Madison, Jefferson, and Ruby Rivers.
 With some of the finest guides in the state, this operation offers more than three hundred miles of world-class Montana fly fishing water, all within a one-hour drive of your door.
 With five “Blue Ribbon “ rivers, choice of accommodations, and the best guides in the zip code, the Stonefly Lodge & Inn is one of Yellow Dog’s favorites.
 Low-key, relaxed and comfortable, this is one of the very best destinations in the region.

 Located just outside of Twin Bridges, this all-inclusive option includes gourmet farm-to-table meals, access to three miles of private spring creek behind the lodge, and more.
 At the Stonefly Lodge, guests stay in one of six double occupancy rooms which are clean and comfortable.
 After fishing, most guests retire to the common area to enjoy cocktails, camaraderie, and dinners prepared to the exact standards of the cook.
 Guests can also enjoy themselves around an outdoor fire pit or play horseshoes.
 With a maximum capacity of only 12 guests per week, Rooster’s staff is able to concentrate on the important things – taking great care of each and every guest.
 Great fishing, great accommodations, and great meals.
 What more could you ask for?